2001 Florida Marlins season

-The Florida Marlins' 2001 season was the ninth season for the Major League Baseball (MLB) franchise in the National League.
+The 2001 Florida Marlins season was the ninth season for the Major League Baseball (MLB) franchise in the National League.
 It would begin with the team attempting to improve on their season from 2000.
 Their managers were John Boles and Tony Pérez.
 They played home games at Pro Player Stadium.
-They finished with a record of 76-86, 4th in the National League East.
+They finished with a record of 76–86, fourth in the National League East.